LukasWallrich/StMarysSocPsy/02-self-social-identity-conflict.Rmd

 * Textbook: [Chapter 12](https://open.lib.umn.edu/socialpsychology/part/chapter-12-stereotypes-prejudice-and-discrimination/) in *Principles of Social Psychology*

-* Chapters 9 and 10 in Social Psychology: Revisiting the classic studies
+* Chapters 9 and 10 in **Social Psychology: Revisiting the classic studies**.

-* After you have read about Tajfel's minimal group experiments (e.g., Chapter 10 above), have a look at this recent paper that makes some important points regarding the limits and the interpretation of these findings: [sand2020gentle]
+* After you have read about Tajfel's minimal group experiments (e.g., Chapter 10 above), have a look at this recent paper that makes some important points regarding the limits and the interpretation of these findings: [@sand2020gentle]